CroMak-Inventions/meaty_ore_game/README.md

     - The missile is despawned
     - Asteroid debris is spawned in with a random size & velocity.
     - Sound effect for a missile hitting an Asteroid.
+- Asteroids and the spaceship wrap to the opposite side of the screen instead of going off into the distance forever.
 - Sound effect for shooting.
 - Ambient music in the background.

 ## Proposed Features

-- It would be nice if the asteroids would wrap to the other side of the screen instead of going off into the distance forever.
-- It would be nice if the spaceship would also wrap to the other side of the screen.
 - It would be nice if the spaceship would have zero G movement behavior, like it's in space.